Listening and Learning Outreach

 Resident responses and comments were transcribed and compiled into a Listening and Learning Input Spreadsheet based on the type of engagement (e.g. workshop, online, or Engagement Ambassador) and each comment was given a theme.
-There were a lot of common themes: affordable housing, good public transportation, access to quality food, safety, health and wellness, a sense of belonging, racial justice, good schools, opportunities for good jobs, places to learn and play, and a clean environment were among the top themes that residents told us they wanted for Durham.
+There were many common themes that residents told us they wanted for Durham.
 Below are the top themes:

 The team then created insight statements for the transit-related responses by taking the original comment and working to pull out what the resident was trying to express.
 Check out the Transit-Related Listening and Learning Input Spreadsheet from the Listening and Learning Phase.
 Insight statements were clustered into “How might we…?” questions.
-These “How might we…?” questions were rephrased into goals, while measurable objectives were pulled from the insight clustered under the “How might we…?” questions.
-Next, draft goals were written by first grouping and consolidating “How might we…” questions into similar categories –accessibility, convenience, connectivity, and sustainability (two overarching principles were also established for the Durham Transit Plan, equity and community trust) – these categories are serving as the goals of the Durham Transit Plan.
+These “How might we…?” questions were rephrased into goals, while measurable objectives were pulled from the insights clustered under the “How might we…?” questions.
+Next, draft goals were written by first grouping and consolidating “How might we…” questions into similar categories such as accessibility, convenience, connectivity, and sustainability.
+Two overarching principles were also established for the Durham Transit Plan: equity and community trust.
+These categories are serving as the goals of the Durham Transit Plan.
 Objectives were then identified by summarizing common public comments related to the respective goals.

-In addition to the Listening and Learning community responses, the Transit Plan team also used input from the idea collection phase of the City of Durham’s first cycle of Participatory Budgeting (FY18-FY2020) and resident focus groups from the City of Durham’s 2019 annual resident survey.
-About forty of over five hundred ideas from the Idea Collection phase of Participatory Budgeting directly addressed transit.
-Staff analyzed the frequency of transit-related words and phrases in the descriptions of those forty ideas and found that bus shelters, sidewalks connecting to bus stops, and crosswalks in relation to bus stops were the most common themes.
+In addition to the Listening and Learning community responses, the Transit Plan team also used input from the idea collection phase of the City of Durham’s first cycle of Participatory Budgeting (FY18-FY2020) and resident focus groups from the City of Durham’s 2019 Annual Resident Survey.
+Results from the Idea Collection phase of Participatory Budgeting found that bus shelters, sidewalks connecting to bus stops, and crosswalks in relation to bus stops were the most common themes.

 Phase I Outreach